Close Menu

 • Payment Uncertainty: Monthly payments can increase significantly after the initial fixed period ends.

-• Market Dependence: Interest rate hikes can lead to payment shocks, which some borrowers may find challenging to manage.
+• Market Dependence: Interest rate hikes can trigger payment shocks, which some borrowers may struggle to manage.

 • Complexity: Understanding the terms, caps, and adjustment indexes can be challenging for first-time buyers.